Estimating cluster masses: a comparative study between machine learning and maximum likelihood: Estimation via Convolutional Neural Networks

-By choosing this fixed line-of-sight range, we guarantee that even the most extended FoG distortions in our dataset are fully captured, automatically encompassing any smaller elongations as well, and we do so without imposing any cluster-by-cluster prior on the virial radius.
 In deriving \typii\ and \typiii\ inputs we adopt $\sigma =0.2$ in \cref{eq:dest} for the observation distance uncertainty, corresponding to a relative error of $20\% $.
 For these inputs, we assume that clusters in the training/validation datasets are centered at a $100\hmpc$ true distance from the observer.
 In line with this, for the \typiii\ input, we adopt a larger scale-length of $60\hmpc$ in \cref{eq:ellipsd}, spanning approximately three times the distance error.

 For either \typii\ or \typiii\ we randomly retain only \(10\%\) of the \cah .
 This yields \(\approx 10\!-\!15\) \cah\ of low-mass clusters and \(\approx 300\!-\!350\) in the case of the most massive clusters.